One 16" strand of Petrified Coral Fossil 8mm round beads

 Let’s begin with a brief review of the theory of plate tectonics.
 New ocean crust is created by upwelling basaltic magma along the mid-ocean ridges.
 Ocean plates move away from mid-ocean spreading centers and subduct under the continental plates.
 Subducting ocean plate material re-melts as it reaches depths under high temperature and pressure and becomes molten magma which seeps back up to the surface and erupts thru volcanic vents.
 This occurrence is most evident along the Pacific Rim, what is commonly known as the ring of fire, an area depicted by high incidence of volcanic activity.

 Indonesia is located on convergent plate boundaries.
-Subduction of the northeast moving Indian Ocean plate under the western islands of the Indonesian archipelago has resulted in a long history of volcanic activity (FIGURE 4).
+Subduction of the northeast moving Indian Ocean plate under the western islands of the Indonesian archipelago has resulted in a long history of volcanic activity (figure 4).

 Extensive eruptions of volcanic debris have repeatedly buried forests and nearby reefs offshore as well.
 During burial, the decay of the volcanic ash releases mobile silica and other elements which saturate formation waters and, in some situations, reacts with the carbonate of the buried coralline reefs or other organic matter, such as wood from buried forests.

 The volcanic islands of Indonesia are host to numerous deposits of fossil coral.
-The Barisan Mountain Range, along the western boundary of the Island of Sumatra, hosts a rare and ornate suite of fossils.
-Miocene age (approx 20 million year old) coralline reefs and near shore forests were preserved by burial in volcanic sediments rich in minerals including iron, manganese and silica.
+The Barisan Mountain Range, along the western boundary the Island of Sumatra, hosts a rare and ornate suite of fossils.
+Miocene age (approximately 20 million year old) coralline reefs and near shore forests were preserved by burial in volcanic sediments rich in minerals including iron, manganese and silica.
 Through a combination of processes, the full pattern and character of the original coral life forms have been preserved in great detail.

 “Permineralization” is the process of filling pore space in and around the remnant hard coral skeleton with minerals deposited from solutions trapped or migrating thru the sedimentary pile as it is compressed into rock.